 C. Please visit FAQ section of the Foundation of the ASNR website at https://foundation.asnr.org/page/awards-and-honors/frequently-asked-questions/ for further clarifications.

-D. In May/June 2022, the Foundation Research Grants announcement will be made via eNews and posted on the ASNR and Foundation of the ASNR websites.
-The recipient will present his/her research at the ASNR 61st Annual Meeting & The Foundation of the ASNR Symposium May April 29 – May 4, 2023 and receive an invitation to the President’s Reception during that same time.
+D. In May 2024, the Foundation Research Grants announcement will be made via eNews and posted on the ASNR and Foundation of the ASNR websites.
+The recipient will present their research at the ASNR 63rd Annual Meeting & The Foundation of the ASNR Symposium May 17, 2025 -May 21, 2025 at Marriott Philadelphia Downtown Hotel, Philadelphia, PA, and receive an invitation to the President’s Gala for that meeting.